JeremieLeymarie/story-builder/server/Readme.md

 ## How to use Server

-# Path to do builder
+# Path to do All

 - login

 ```
-/api/builder/login
+/api/login
 ```

 - register

 ```
-/api/builder/register
+/api/register
 ```

+# Path to do builder

 - Save your game data